Department of Labor Logo United States Department of Labor

 Large county average weekly wages

-Average weekly wages in smaller Texas counties
+Average weekly wages in Texas's smaller counties

 Additional statistics and other information